Bharat Textiles & Proofing Industries Ltd.

-The Company in order to comply the provisions of the Companies Act 2013 and provide aneffective mechanism for implementing risk management system had adopted the policy on riskmanagement for evaluating and monitoring various risks that could threatenthe existence of the Company.
+The Company in order to comply with the provisions of the Companies Act 2013 and toprovide an effective mechanism for implementing risk management system had adopted thepolicy on risk management for evaluating and monitoring various risks that could threatenthe existence of the Company.
 The Company had not faced any major risks and no majordeviations from the actuals as attained by the Company.
 The Audit committee has reviewedthe policy periodically.
 The Board takes overall responsibility for the overall process ofrisk management in the organisation.
-The Board shall take note of any future threats and shallreport to the Company for formulating an effective mechanism and strategy.

 There are no significant material orders passed by the Regulators or Courts orTribunals which would have impact on the going concern status of the Company and itsfuture operation.

 The Company has an adequate system of internal controls in place.
 It has documentedpolicies and procedures covering all financial and operating functions.
-These controlshave been designed to provide a reasonable assurance with regard o t maintaining of properaccounting controls for ensuring reliability of financial reporting monitoring ofoperations protecting assets from unauthorised use or losses compliances withregulations.
-The Company has continued its efforts o t align all its processes and controlswith global best practices.
+These controlshave been designed to provide a reasonable assurance with regard to maintaining of properaccounting controls for ensuring reliability of financial reporting monitoring ofoperations and protecting assets from unauthorised use or losses compliances withregulations.
+The Company has continued its efforts to align all its processes and controlswith global best practices.

 The Company has zero tolerance for sexual harassment at work place and has adopted asexual harassment policy in line with the provisions of the Sexual Harassment of Women atWorkplace (Prevention Prohibition and Redressal) Act 2013 and rules thereunder forprevention and redressal of complaints of sexual harassment at workplace.